dkandalov/dkandalov.github.io/micro-blog.md

 "Yet another emoji support" is one of my favourite #IntelliJ plugins <https://github.com/shiraji/yet-another-emoji-support> 😅 It adds emoji auto-complete similar to Slack which I wish was the default everywhere.
 Not sure if the plugin works in the latest IJ though, I have a local fork 😱🙈

 #### 2024/03/01
-Great talk by [Clare Sudbery](https://mastodon.social/@claresudbery) "Continuous Integration: That’s Not What They Meant" <https://www.youtube.com/watch?v=Ms3J6_-6-fk> 🤩 And this is your regular reminder that pull requests are a waste.
+Great talk by [Clare Sudbery](https://mastodon.social/@claresudbery) "Continuous Integration: That's Not What They Meant" <https://www.youtube.com/watch?v=Ms3J6_-6-fk> 🤩 And this is your regular reminder that pull requests are a waste.

 #### 2024/02/29
 Here is my daily bread and butter 🍞🧈 being taken away in the form of #IntelliJ not finding #Kotlin property usages in the constructor unless it's a named argument :( #whybacklog <https://youtrack.jetbrains.com/issue/KTIJ-11262>